surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a new Pinterest Pin It image size to the SSO &gt; Image Sizes settings page.
+	* Added a new Pinterest Pin It section in the Document SSO &gt; Priority Media tab:
+		* Image ID
+		* or Image URL
 	* Added an SSO &gt; Advanced Settings &gt; Editing Pages metabox with tabs:
 		* Table Columns
 		* Document Meta